ballerine-io/ballerine/README.md

 **Workflow engine**
 - [x] ~~Orchestrate all parts of the flow~~
 - [x] ~~Visualize a workflow (using XState)~~
-- [ ] No code/Low code rules managmgnet UI for non technical team members
+- [ ] No code/Low code rules magnet UI for non-technical team members
 - [ ] A/B test different vendors/rules/flows

 **Rule engine**